A-Dying-Pig/cmu-tube/README.md

     * `player.js`

 * Gradescope will automatically run your code under all the network traces for 60 seconds.
-* 🏆 A live scoreboard will show your ranking based on the overall QoE score — the top performer wins a 🎁 special prize!
+* 🏆 A live leaderboard will show your ranking based on the overall QoE score — the top performer wins a 🎁 special prize!

 ## 🌐 6.
 (Optional) Watch CMU-Tube in Your Browser